miso-lims/miso-lims/docs/user_manual/type_data.md

 SOP fields can only be added to run SOPs.
 Library and sample SOPs do not support SOP fields at this time.

+If Run Scanner is being used, run SOP field values may be automatically populated based on the consumables reported by Run Scanner.
+For this to work, the SOP field name in MISO must match the consumable type reported by Run Scanner.
+A suffix of "lot number", "lot no", "lot num", or "lot" may be added to the field name for clarity; matching is case-insensitive and ignores spaces and special characters.
+For example, a MISO SOP field named "Reagent LOT#" will be matched against a Run Scanner consumable type of "Reagent".

 ## Sample Indices